-A microgrid could also be described as a “sub grid” that can operate alone or connect to another, larger power grid.
+3. Microgrids and AIA microgrid could also be described as a “sub-grid” that can operate alone or connect to another, larger power grid.
 They tend to be “smarter” and more efficient than traditional grids.
 The latest trend pairs them with an Artificial Intelligence that operates the microgrid controls to improve operations and continuity.
 The result is an ultra-responsive, ultra-efficient microgrid that easily integrates solar and wind energy with traditional energy methods for comprehensive management.

-Blockchain technology coupled with IoT is decentralizing renewable energy distribution, cutting out middleman electricity suppliers.
+4. Energy Blockchain and IoTBlockchain technology, coupled with IoT, is decentralizing renewable energy distribution, cutting out middleman electricity suppliers.
 Developed for the purpose of regulating cryptocurrency transactions, blockchain is a digital ledger that’s proven incorruptible and uses a peer-to-peer network to conduct and record transactions.
 The current trend pairs blockchain technology with IoT (Internet of Things) to create autonomous systems that buy and sell energy (usually renewable) at prime times.
 The effect?
 Consumers and smaller, entrepreneurial companies can trade electricity with accountability, regulation, and real-time monitoring without relying on a third-party.
-The technology virtually eliminates energy inefficiency and inequality.
+Technology virtually eliminates energy inefficiency and inequality.